-A full name of proshika is Proshika Manobik Unnayan Kendra and in English: Proshika-A center for human development.
-The acronym Proshika is coined form first letters of three bangla words.
+The full name of PROSHIKA is PROSHIKA Manobik Unnayan Kendra and in english: PROSHIKA a Center for Human Development.
+The acronym PROSHIKA is coined form first letters of three bangla words.
 Words Proshikhon(training),Shikha(education)and Kaj(action) .
-First letters of Proshikhon is ‘Pro’ , First letter of Shikha is ‘Shi’ and first letter Kaj is ‘Ka’ .
-The core meaning of Proshika is with training , education and organised action overall development or human development will follow.
-Thus from the name Proshika it’s values , principles and programs can be understood.
+First letters of Proshikhon is ‘Pro’ , First letter of Shikha is ‘Shi’ and first letter of Kaj is ‘Ka’ .
+The core meaning of PROSHIKA is with training , education and organised action overall development or human development will follow.
+Thus from the name PROSHIKA it’s values , principles, strategies and programs are symbolized.

-The landless , daily wage earners, marginal and small farmers ,small traders , fisherfolk , Weaver, blacksmiths, potters , construction workers, domestic workers, industrial and garment workers , transport workers ,petie employees and extreme poor such as disabled, widow and victims of river erosion.These are the people Proshika works with for their economic,social and political empowerment for poverty alleviation and its eventual eradication.
+The landless , daily wage earners, marginal and small farmers ,small traders , fisherfolk , weaver, blacksmiths, potters , construction workers, domestic workers, industrial and garment workers , transport workers ,petty employees and extreme poor such as disabled, widow and victims of river erosion.These are the people PROSHIKA works with for their economic,social and political empowerment for poverty alleviation and its eventual eradication.

 What are the causes of disempowerment of the poor and vulnerable:

-1. The poor, although having modicum of income and wealth engage in
+2. The poor, although having modicum of income and wealth engage, under

-They smoke cigarettes, biri , and jorda with pan .
-Some of them also addicted to alcohol, phensedyl, heroine and yabba etc .
+They smoke cigarettes, biri , and chew tobbaco .
+Some of them are also addicted to alcohol, phensedyl, heroine and yabba etc .
 These addictions brings economic and health disasters for them .

 children to school and make them work in the field or in the domestic chores .